Andryushik/MyDiary/README.md

 Experience the power of social networking and connect with others through our user-friendly interface, designed to provide a smooth and engaging experience.
 Start sharing your stories, discovering new connections, and exploring a vibrant community on our social networking website.

+Experience the full potential of our website with our interactive demo, where you can explore its captivating features using the demo login credentials: username "<cool@test.com>" and password "12345678".

 [Click here for the Demo version](https://c41-team-two.herokuapp.com/)

 ## 1. Setup